Aspher0/NoireLib/NoireLib/Modules/NetworkRelay/README.md

 ### Awaitable Reliable Sends with Built-In ACK

-The relay also exposes awaitable reliable send methods for the TCP path.
+The relay exposes awaitable reliable send methods for the TCP path.
 These methods automatically request an acknowledgement from the receiver over the same reliable connection.

 ```csharp